Giwayume/godot-svg/README.md

 |:-----------------|:------|
 | remove_attribute(name: String) | Removes an attribute with the specified name. |
 | set_attribute(name: String, value: String) | Sets the value of an attribute with the specified name.
 It is recommended at the moment to pass a string value, equivalent to what you would type in a SVG document. |

+### SVG3D Documentation

+While a SVG3D node exists, this is **purely experimental** at the moment, and you can expect it to have **breaking changes** in the future.

+The main problem with this node at the moment is Godot doesn't provide an easy way to accurately sort transparent 3D meshes.

 ## Performance Considerations